CP1404/Practicals/prac_05/README.md

    Your job is to look for anything that could be improved including incorrect, inconsistent or non-ideal naming, formatting, logic... anything relevant.
 Add clear explanations, suggestions or questions.

+   > [!IMPORTANT]
-   **Important:** this is not a trivial exercise.
-Don't just write "all good mate :)", but take your time and add thoughtful comments that help you and the requester to learn and improve.
+   > This is not a trivial exercise.
+Don't just write "all good mate :)", but take your time and add
+   > thoughtful comments that help you and the requester to learn and improve.
+   > Make this a valuable experience by adding value

    At some point you will receive comments from the review you requested.
 You can respond to these by making changes in your own code in PyCharm and replying to the comments on GitHub.